 Legacy policy settings are ignored.

 Tenants are set to either Pre-migration or Migration in Progress by default, depending on their tenant's current state.
-At any time, you can change to another option.
+If you start in Pre-migration, you can move to any of the states at any time.
+If you started in Migration in Progress, you can move between Migration in Progress and Microsoft Complete at any time, but won't be allowed to move to Pre-migration.
 If you move to Migration Complete, and then choose to roll back to an earlier state, we'll ask why so we can evaluate performance of the product.

 After all authentication methods are fully migrated, the following elements of the legacy SSPR policy remain active: